 All doors to the high school will be locked from 8:15-3:20.
-Students, parents and community members wishing to enter the high school building during that time should use the front or back door buzzers to gain entry.
-Students just coming to school and all guests and visitors must check in at the office.
+Visitors wishing to enter the high school building during that time must check in at the front main entrance.
 Visitors must have legitimate business to enter the building.
 Students wishing to bring a guest to school must obtain prior approval from the office.